Darxo/Hardened/README.md

 - When a Brother dies (without getting struck down), a black skull will raise from his corpse
 - Change mouse wheel zoom speed during combat to 0.1 (down from 0.3)
 - Add Setting to control the mouse wheel zoom speed during combat
+- Play bleed animation whenever a bleeding character takes damage from bleeding.
+The animation scales with the number of bleed stacks
 - Loot that is not equippable in battle no longer appears on the ground (e.g. Beast Trophies/Ingredients)
 - Add tooltip for the duration of tile effects (smoke, flames, miasma)
 - Hovering over the tile of any corpse will now differentiate whether they were *struck down* (= survived with a permanent injury) or *slain* (died permanently)
 - Reduce scroll speed of combat log to 0.5 (down from 15)
 - Increase saturation of ambient light during midnight fights to 70% (up from 50%)
 - Colorize corpse name in tile tooltips
+- Add setting (on) for showing your uncapped hitchance during combat, when it would exceed the maximum possible hitchance
 - Add Setting (on) for displaying skill tags in the descriptions of active skills
 - Improve visibility of Miasma and Burning Ground
 - Spawn an overlay animation when depleting a throwing weapon or a quiver